folio-org/folio-install/single-server.md

   --extra-modules mod-audit,mod-audit-filter,mod-codex-inventory,mod-codex-ekb,mod-email,mod-event-config,mod-gobi,mod-oai-pmh,mod-patron,mod-rtac,mod-sender \
   platform-complete/ModuleDescriptors > stripes-install.json
 ```

-Note: Its snapshot branch is missing some modules compared to this release branch [FOLIO-1688](https://issues.folio.org/browse/FOLIO-1688).
-This might require the Vagrantfile to be allocated more memory, and more modules added to that `--extra-modules` option.

 2. Post list of modules to Okapi, let Okapi resolve dependencies and send back a list of modules to deploy and enable